NICTA/serene-python-client/README.md

 To execute schema matching task, the server for [Serene](https://github.com/NICTA/serene) needs to be started.

+To run evaluation benchmark, the server for Karma DSL needs to be installed.

 ### How to test
 Nose unittests needs to be installed.
 To run the tests:
 ```